James makes his debut for Middlesex 2nd XI

 Blue Coat’s stellar cricket programme provided James with the opportunity to obtain what he considers to be his best wicket, when he bowled out Zimbabwe international Herbert Chikomba, who was playing for the MCC against Blue Coat, back in 2016.

 Blue Coat’s Head of Cricket, Mr Davies, says: “James is a very driven character and has shown real maturity in balancing his time between his studies and playing.
 We all really want him to do well and have a summer full of cricket, picking up lots of wickets for the school and for Middlesex.”

-James, who is the third Rogers brother to attend Blue Coat, has to juggle prefect duties and a very busy cricket schedule with his A-Level studies.
-He hopes to study Sport and Exercise Medical Sciences at Exeter – or Sport Science at Loughborough or Leeds – but, before that, will take a gap year to focus on his cricket.
-Three months of the year will be spent participating in a Gap Year programme at the prestigious Darren Lehmann Cricket Academy in Australia, and the remainder of the time will involve training and playing in the UK.
+James is the third Rogers brother to attend Blue Coat, where he has been Deputy Head Boy for the last year.
+He is currently studying for his A Levels and hopes to study Sport and Exercise Science at Leeds University – but, before that, will take a gap year to focus on his cricket.
+He will spend three months participating in a Gap Year programme at the prestigious Darren Lehmann Cricket Academy in Australia, and the remainder of the time will involve training and playing with Middlesex.